Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Introduction

 Therefore, neither surface current tallies nor point tallies are sufficient when a comprehensive scan of brightness across position and direction is required.
 The need for a more flexible and reliable tool was the motivation to create a tool for brightness calculation and it is the subject of this paper.

-Brightify is a computational tool designed to scan a user-defined surface and identify the position and direction corresponding to maximum neutron brightness.
+Brightify is a computational tool designed to scan a user-defined surface and identify the position and evaluate brightness at each position using the mean direction as a representative metric.
 It is particularly useful in cases where the phase~space region of interest is smaller than the full extent of the moderator area.
 Developed in Python, Brightify operates independently of any specific Monte Carlo transport code and uses the Monte Carlo Particle List (MCPL) format \cite{kittelmann_monte_2017} as its input.
 MCPL is a standardized binary format that captures detailed particle data, including type, position, direction, energy, polarization, and statistical weight \footnote{In Monte Carlo simulations, "weight" refers to the likelihood of an event occurring per primary particle.
 To obtain absolute intensity, this weight can be scaled by the known intensity of primary particles from the actual source.}.
 MCPL files are compatible with a variety of Monte Carlo simulation codes, and are designed to enable data sharing across platforms.

 Because it is based on MCPL, Brightify can calculate brightness maps for any particle type and energy range contained in the input data.
 In the context of this paper, we focus specifically on neutrons.
-The tool outputs a brightness map, highlighting the position and direction in space where the maximum brightness occurs.
-In another words, where to locate and how to align a neutron guide to achieve the maximum brightness.
+The tool outputs a directionally-resolved brightness map, highlighting how brightness varies with both position and direction.
+In another words, where to locate and how to align a neutron guide along representative directions to achieve higher brightness.

 The structure of the paper is as follows: Section~2 provides the theoretical background, including the definition of brightness, an overview of Liouville’s theorem, and the relationship between the two.
 Section~3 reviews existing methods for brightness calculation and their limitations.
 In Section~4, the methodology and implementation of the Brightify tool are described.
 Section~5 presents a series of verification and validation examples demonstrating the application of Brightify and analyzing its performance.
-Finally, Section~6 offers concluding remarks.
+Finally, Section~6 offers concluding remarks and potential future upgrades.